Dharavi Island East Indian Experience

 - Walk through a small heritage village

-- East Indian lunch (veg or non-veg)
+- Authentic homemade East Indian lunch (veg or non-veg)

-- Breakfast before the experience begins
+- Transport during the experience

 - Anything not included in inclusions